KRChapman/workingTogether/README.md

 git remote -v
 ```

+START HERE FOR EVERY PAGE OR FEATURE YOU MAKE

 **6.** It is always advised to take a pull from the upstream repository to your main/master branch to keep it even with the main project(updated repository).

 Make SURE you are in main when you pull